-Before you decide to work with a third-party logistics (3PL) provider, it helps to understand how the relationship will look and function.
+Before you decide to work with a third-party logistics (3PL) provider, it helps to understand how the relationship will look and function for brokering freight.

 What exactly will a freight transportation broker take off your plate, and what responsibilities will still be in your court?

 Here’s a breakdown of how a freight broker works, along with key points surrounding their value-added services and tips for how you can help them, help you.

 What Does a Freight Broker Do?

 Order Tender: To start, a business (shipper) calls or emails an order to a freight broker (3PL) for pickup.
 It is imperative that a 3PL collects all necessary information when tendering freight, no matter if it is a regularly scheduled shipment, or a special order or event.
 In addition to basic location and contact information, they need to know special packing or handling instructions, compliance standards, equipment, and consignee preferences.

 If set up with Electronic Data Integration (EDI) or an Application Programming Interface (APIs), a shipper can provide all necessary information to their 3PL without email or phone, and instead have data automatically processed and sent over to their transportation partner.